Daniel Huntington Biography | Oil Painting Reproductions

 10-4-1816 New York, USA – 4-19-1906 New York, USABack to Artist IndexView Artists Paintings

-Daniel Huntington the son of Benjamin Huntington, Jr. and Faith Trumbull Huntington; his paternal grandfather was Benjamin Huntington, delegate at the Second Continental Congress and first U.S. Representative from Connecticut.
+Daniel Huntington (the artist) paternal grandfather was Benjamin Huntington, a delegate at the Second Continental Congress and first U.S. Representative from Connecticut.

-He studied at Yale with Samuel F.B.
-Morse, and later with Henry Inman.
-From 1833 to 1835 he transferred to Hamilton College in Clinton, New York, where he met Charles Loring Elliott, who encouraged him to become an artist.
+He studied at Yale with Samuel Morse, inventor of the telegraph and the Morse code but also a great artist and later with Henry Inman.
+He left Yale and went to Hamilton College from 1833 to 1835 meeting Charles Loring Elliott, who encouraged him to become an artist.

-He first exhibited his work at the National Academy of Design in 1836.
-Subsequently he painted some landscapes in the tradition of the Hudson River School.
-Daniel Huntington made several trips to Europe, the first in 1839 traveling to England, Rome, Florence and Paris with his friend and pupil Henry Peters Gray.
+He displayed his first work at the National Academy of Design in 1836.
+After which he painted landscapes in the tradition of the Hudson River School.
+Daniel Huntington in 1839 made the first of several trips during his life London, Rome, Florence and Paris to study the Old Masters.